pluralsight/guides/draft/front-end-javascript/creating-an-optimized-multi-user-offline-first-application/article.md

 }
 ```

-So what happens if for example we want to change the name of a list / item ?
-The sorting will be broken because we cannot change the index.
-One solution I think would work is to delete the old document and create a new one with `bulkDocs`. `bulkDocs` allows you to create/update/delete documents in a batch.
+What happens if for example we want to change the name of a list / item ?
+The sorting will be broken because we cannot change the `_id`.
+One solution would be to delete the old document and create a new one with `bulkDocs`.
+`bulkDocs` allows you to create/update/delete documents in a batch.

-To handle the creation of id easily, you can use a little function that I called `toId`:
+To easily handle the id's creation, you can use a little function that I called `toId`:

 ```typescript
 function normalizeId (id: string) {